ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 135 BPM, 2:28 | \[10K\], 0.52★ – 6.05★\
 The \[== THUMBNAIL (Hit Enter to View) ==\], \[== READ ME (ENGLISH) (Hit Enter to View) ==\], \[== READ ME (KOREAN) (Hit Enter to View) ==\], \[== SONG LIST (Hit Enter to View) ==\] and \[!!
 UPDATE CHECKER (20201213) !!\] difficulties are *not* being nominated for Loved.

 It's antimeta season and we're kicking things off with a much awaited entry to Project Loved.
-Spearheaded by jakads, 4+6K offers a unique spin to 10 keys taking inspiration from DJMAX 8B (Portable Series and Respect) and Sound Voltex with its usage of secondary lanes.
+Spearheaded by Jakads, 4+6K offers a unique spin to 10 keys taking inspiration from DJMAX 8B (Portable Series and Respect) and Sound Voltex with its usage of secondary lanes.
 The pack has a lot of maps and songs which allows for a steady learning pace for absolute beginners while topping things off with very challenging notecharts!
 A very notable element of this style is how it allows for a dynamic gameplay approach as opposed to having each button having an assigned finger which is the norm for osu!mania.
 Do read the provided info in the mapset and descriptions to enjoy the pack to its fullest.

-It's very important to note that this isn't a one-man project as multiple members of the community has contributed to skinning, testing, and making sure the pack comes together neatly as it currently is. osu!mania doesn't always get an undertaking like this so do check this set out as it is well worth the effort
+It's very important to note that this isn't a one-man project as multiple members of the community has contributed to skinning, testing, and making sure the pack comes together neatly as it currently is. osu!mania doesn't always get an undertaking like this, so do check this set out as it is well worth the effort.

 [![](/wiki/shared/news/2021-02-01-project-loved-january-2021/mania/6-memoria-original-mix.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})

 [Helblinde - Memoria (Original Mix)](https://osu.ppy.sh/beatmapsets/584156#mania) by [Hyper Stream](https://osu.ppy.sh/users/2238637)\
 140 BPM, 4:31 | \[5K\] \[6K\] \[7K\] \[8K\] \[9K\] \[10K\], 1.36★ – 8.12★

-(Note: ask set owner which of 10K MX temp or 10K MX will be kept before loved voting)

-Our next antimeta pick is also quite the set.
-Memoria has it all from 5k to 10K with a spread with the exception of 7K and 7+1K which are exclusive to higher difficulties.
-Players trying out a new keycount won't have to worry about playing full length as the lower diffs span half of the song duration -- ideal for getting used to the keycount.
+Our next antimeta pick is also quite the set. *Memoria* has it all, from 5k to 10K with a spread with the exception of 7K and 7+1K which are exclusive to higher difficulties.
+Players trying out a new keycount won't have to worry about playing full length as the lower diffs span half of the song duration—ideal for getting used to the keycount.
 The higher diffs mainly play around introducing streams up to dense chordstreaming at 140 BPM which ends up having a rather high SR but don't let that put you off as the spread works just right and the charts match their indicated difficulties!

 To those missing some of that antimeta action particularly for 9K and 10K, do give this a try.